CIT-daniellemendoza/daniellemendoza.github.io/README.md

+// >>: Replace initial README.md file with a list of each CIT 281 lab and project that includes some type of description of the purpose of the lab or project.
+Each list item should contain text that can be converted to a link to repos for each lab and project.

+## CIT 281 Projects and Labs
+- Project 1 [Lab 1]
+- Project 2 [Lab 2]
+- Project 3 [Lab 3, Lab 4]
+- Project 4 [Lab 5]
+- Project 5
+- Project 6 [Lab 6, Lab 7]
+- Projec 7 [Lab 8, Lab 9]

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/CIT-daniellemendoza/daniellemendoza.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.